ERUD1T3/HCA/README.md

 - prepare the environment with packages include PyTorch, tensorboard_logger, numpy, pandas, scipy, tqdm, matplotlib, PIL, wget;
 - download the imdb-wiki data by running python "imdbwiki_data/download_imdb_wiki.py";
 - download the model in this [link](https://drive.google.com/file/d/1aihIZmxb_psUDPOu79QNt-0IOfP44eJK/view?usp=sharing) and unzip it in the folder;
-- run the code with "python main.py";
-- you can try other models by adding the "--resume" to the code as "python main.py --resume <path_of_model_checkpoint>".
+- run the code with "python main.py".
+You can try other models by adding the "--resume" to the code as "python main.py --resume <path_of_model_checkpoint>".